startxfr/sxapi-core/README.md

 ```
 For more information on how to install and execute a docker runtime, please see
 the [official docker installation guide](https://docs.docker.com/engine/installation/)
+After installation, pay attention to your user authorisation.
+Your current user
-Please be sure that your user can interact with the docker daemon.
-The next
+must interact with the docker daemon.
-docker command require your user to interact with the docker daemon and have the
-proper right to start and stop a container.

 ### 2. Create your working directory

-In order to run you test in a sandbox, you should isolate your sxapi test from
+To run you test in a sandbox, you should isolate your sxapi test from
 your current work by creating a working directory.
 ```bash
 mkdir ~/test-sxapi
 cd ~/test-sxapi
 ```

-### 3. Get the last version of sxapi container
+### 3. Get the sxapi container image

 Use docker command to get sxapi container image from the docker hub registry.
 This will update your local docker image cache.